vrhovnik/CAF-Expert-Learning-Path/scripts/nuke-my-azure-subscription.md

 This a very effiicient way to clean up resources in an Azure subscription.

-Disclaimer: I nor my employer cannot be held responsible for any loss of data as a result from executing the commands below.
+Disclaimer: I (or my employer) cannot be held responsible for any loss of data resulting from executing the commands below.

 ---